ta-datapt-bcn/project-statistical-analysis/code/README.md

  - Select a dataset from a public source.
  - Create a Jupyter notebook to analyze the data
+ - Data cleaning
+ - Exploratory analysis
- - Cleaning data
+ - Correlation
- - Understanding and manipulating data
- - Checking correlation between variables
  - Hypothesis testing
-      - Normal distribution (T-Test)
-      - Not normal distribution (Mann–Whitney U test)
-      - Not normal distribution, between categorical and numeric variables (Kruskal-Wallis H Test)
- - Calculating Bayesian Average of rating per category
+ - Calculating Bayesian Average
  - Confidence intervals
  - Linear regression